 3. Brunch Board

 This board has both sweet and savory components and it's a beautiful gesture for a hosted brunch or for mother's day.
 This board includes; waffles, mini danishes, strawberries, blueberries, grapes, maple syrup, soft boiled eggs, lox, olives, fresh dill and jam.

 This snack board can be so many things, but it originated as an after school snack board for kids.
 It's got hummus, pretzel flats, grapes, popcorn, cheese sticks, Scandinavian swimmers candies, grape tomatoes, granola bites, animal crackers, blueberries, clementine's and peanut butter.
 Check out this other version that I made with Norman's dairy that includes a delightful peanut butter and yogurt dip:

 The peanut butter yogurt dip is delicious and is full of protein!
-To make the dip, mix 1 plain Norman’s yogurt with 3 Tbsp maple syrup, 1/3 cup peanut butter and 1 tsp of vanilla until it’s creamy and smooth.
+To make the dip, mix 1 plain Norman's yogurt with 3 tablespoon maple syrup, ⅓ cup peanut butter and 1 teaspoon of vanilla until it's creamy and smooth.

 5. Fondue Board

 This chocolate fondue board is especially perfect for cozy nights in.
 I arranged the fondue with green apple slices, peppermint marshmallows, strawberries, pretzels, wafers, and mini powdered doughnuts.